ThisIsHowVillainsAreMade/ThisIsHowVillainsAreMade/README.md

 # 💫 About Me:
+~ This Is How Villains Are Made refers to a music.
-🔭 I’m currently in a web development formation with the Wild Code School.
+<br>🔭 I’m currently in a web development formation with the Wild Code School.
 Looking for new collaborations and feedback. :)<br>🌱 Passionate about coding, continuous learning, and new technologies.<br>👯 Eager to collaborate on open source projects and innovative initiatives.<br>💬 Available to chat about web development, UX/UI design, and best practices.<br>📫 How to reach me: contact@oceane-kalfa.fr<br>😄 Pronouns: She/Her<br>⚡ Fun fact: I love solving coding puzzles and participating in hackathons!

 ## 🌐 Socials: